-After one wash, I noticed improvement.
+After one wash cycle, I noticed improvement.
 By two washes, the odor was gone.
 This is a stink I've battled for years.
 (My mother-in-law told me I should have just thrown the shorts out, but he only wore them around home.)

 I gave a cup of the product to some of our neighbors to test out on their farm clothes.
 They said that the butchering clothes they washed with EnviroKlenz smelled cleaner and fresher than those washed with bleach.

 I've been using about 1-2 tablespoons per load with good results.
 (You normally use 1/4 to 1/2 cup per load.)
 I'll easily get more than 15 loads out of the 15 load bottle.

 Musty Clothes in the Closet

-What should you do when clothes in the closet smell musty?
+What should you do when clothes smell musty in the closet ?
 Sure, you can take out everything and wash it, but if you don't address the underlying problem, they'll just get musty again.

-First, examine the layout of the closet, and look for mold and mildew.
-Our homes are being built tighter.
-Less airflow = increased mold and mildew risk.
-Closet corners are notorious for harboring mold and mildew.
-Out of site, out of mind.
-If you find mold or mildew, you can use the all purpose spray cleaner and carpet deodorizer recipes from the DIY natural cleaners post to keep clean up.
-Note: If the problem is severe, please contact a trained mold remediation team.
-Mold spores can cause a variety of health problems.
+Closet corners are notorious for harboring mildew and mold growth, and it can easily go unnoticed.
+If you find mold or mildew, you can use the all purpose spray cleaner and carpet deodorizer recipes from the DIY natural cleaners post to help clean up.

 Three DIY steps for when clothes in the closet smell musty:

 - When you clean, you may want to consider the old trick of reversing the hangers as you put the clothes back in.
 When an item is worn, the hanger gets returned to normal.
 After a given amount of time, anything not worn is removed from the closet and donated.

-- Consider a small fan at floor level.
+- 3. Consider a small fan at floor level.
 My in-laws had a basement closet with a chronic musty odor.
 The finally purchased a couple of tiny fans and put them in the bottom of the closet, directing air in and out.
 This got rid of the mildew and odor.

 These tips should help you get rid of musty clothes and towels so your laundry smells fresh and clean.
 For laundry stain removal tips, check out “Do It Yourself Laundry and Household Cleaners“.